The Shadow Lines

-The novel is set against the backdrop of historical events like the Swadeshi movement, Second World War, Partition of India and Communal riots of 1963-64 in Dhaka and Calcutta.
+The novel is set against the backdrop of historical events like the Swadeshi movement, Second World War, Partition of India and Communal Riots of 1963-64 in Calcutta and East Pakistan.

 The novel earned Ghosh the 1989 Sahitya Akademi Award for English, by the Sahitya Akademi, India's National Academy of Letters.
 The novel was translated by Shalini Topiwala into Gujarati In 1998.

 Plot summary

 Split into two parts ('Going Away' and 'Coming Home'), the novel follows the life of a young boy growing up in Calcutta, who is educated in Delhi and then follows with the experiences he has in London.

-His family – the Datta Chaudhuris - and the Price family in London are linked by the friendship between their respective patriarchs – Justice Datta Chaudhuri and Lionel Tresawsen.
-The narrator adores Tridib, his uncle, because of his tremendous knowledge and his perspective of the incidents and places.
+His family – the Datta-Chaudhuris - and the Price family in London are linked by the friendship between their respective patriarchs – Justice Datta-Chaudhuri and Lionel Tresawsen.
+The narrator adores Tridib, his cousin uncle, because of his tremendous knowledge and his perspective of the incidents and places.
 Tha'mma thinks that Tridib is the type of person who seems 'determined to waste his life in idle self-indulgence', one who refuses to use his family connections to establish a career.
 Unlike his grandmother, the narrator loves listening to Tridib.

 For the narrator, Tridib's lore is very different from the collection of facts and figures.
-The narrator is sexually attracted to Ila but his feelings are passive.
+The narrator is sexually attracted to his cousin Ila but his feelings are passive.
 He never expresses his feelings to her afraid to lose the relationship that exists between them.
 However, one day he involuntarily shows his feelings when she, unaware of his feelings for her, undresses in front of him.
 She feels sorry for him but immediately abandons him to visit Nick's (the Price family's son, and the man who she later marries) bedroom.
 Tha'mma does not like Ila; she continually asks the narrator "Why do you always speak for that whore?"
 Tha'mma has a dreadful past and wants to reunite her family and goes to Dhaka to bring back her uncle.
 Tridib is in love with May and sacrificed his life to rescue her from mobs in the communal riots of 1963–64 in Dhaka.